Asqatasun/Asqatasun/docs/Rule-5-6-1.md

 ## Summary

-This test consists in checking whether each colum header of a data table is defined with a `<th>` tag
+This test consists in checking whether each colum header of a data table is defined with a `<th>` tag.

+To do so, we detect the tables on the page, and let the user make the control manually.

 ## Business description